 Initiatives by SSM To Help Reduce the Impact of Business Communities Affected by Covid-19 Pandemic

-List of the Initiatives Taken by the SSM that May Affect your Business
+List of the Initiatives Taken by the SSM to Benefit your Business

 According to the new 30-days moratorium period, all statutory documents required to be filed under the Companies Act 2016 and as well as the Limited Liability Sharing Act 2012 can now be submitted after the expiry of the CPP.
 All late fees, as well as penalties, will be waived off during this period.